ergo-services/ergo/docs/networking/network-stack.md

 Framework types like `gen.PID` and `gen.Ref` have optimized encodings.
 Structs are encoded field-by-field in declaration order (no field names on the wire).
 Custom types must be registered on both sides via `node.Network().RegisterType` (typically from an application's `Load` callback).
 During handshake, nodes exchange their type lists to agree on encoding.

-Compression is automatic.
-If a message exceeds the compression threshold (default 1024 bytes), it's compressed using GZIP, ZLIB, or LZW.
-The protocol frame indicates compression, so the receiver decompresses before decoding.
+Compression is opt-in, per process, and off until you ask for it.
+There is no node-level compression option: the switch is `ProcessOptions.Compression` at spawn, or `SetCompression` at runtime, and only `Enable: true` makes the wire path consider it.
+Once enabled, a message larger than the threshold (default 1024 bytes) is compressed with GZIP, ZLIB or LZW; the protocol frame says so, and the receiver decompresses before decoding.
+A process that never enables it sends everything uncompressed however large the message is.

 For details on EDF - type tags, struct encoding, registration requirements, compression, caching - see [Network Transparency](network-transparency.md).